sandreas/graft/README.md

 ## Installation

 ***graft*** should support Windows, MacOS and Linux, although the usage instructions might be different for each operating system.
-You can download the latest pre-compiled binary from the [release page](https://github.com/sandreas/graft/releases) or if you already installed go development tools, install graft via:
+After [installing go](https://golang.org/doc/install) you can get graft with following command:

 ```
 go get github.com/sandreas/graft